 Although we recognize that Disney guests with autism can be of any age, Donna lovingly refers to them as “children” or “kids”, so we’ll do the same in this article.
 Here’s her advice:

-DAS cards: Author’s note: When we interviewed Donna, Guest Assistance Cards were being used, but they have been replaced by Disability Access Service cards (DAS cards).
+Author’s note: When we interviewed Donna, Guest Assistance Cards were being used, but they have been replaced by the DAS system.
 The majority of Donna’s advice still works, so we’ll alter the GAC advice below to DAS to avoid confusion.

 What is the DAS?
 The DAS allows you to go to an attraction and get a return time, which should be comparable to the current wait time for that attraction.
 Then when you return, you’ll go to the Fastpass line or occasionally a handicapped entrance if there is one.
 This means you still might have to wait in a line, but it would be much shorter, and you’ll be able to do the majority of your waiting outside of the attraction lines.
 You’re permitted one DAS return time at a time, though you can also use Fastpass+ reservations at the same time.

-Here are Donna’s comments, altered to reflect the new card:
+Here are Donna’s comments, altered to reflect the new system:

 When you’re going to a Disney park, a DAS is a necessity.
 It will help minimize time spent in attraction lines, and it can often reduce the need for waiting in crowds.
 The problem that Donna has heard repeatedly is that although most of those with autism are visibly symptomatic, those who are higher functioning may not be believed by Disney staff when requesting the DAS.
 She recommends that if the autism is not easily apparent; bring a doctor’s statement or some type of documentation to confirm the autism.

-Disney says that documentation is not required for a DAS, and in fact they’re not permitted to ask for it.
+Disney says that documentation is not required for a DAS, and in fact they’re not permitted to ask for it or to even look at it.
 However they’re trying to reduce abuse of the system by those who fake it because they think they’ll have shorter waits for attractions with a DAS.
-Donna receives around 5-10 complaints a year from people who were turned down for a because the Disney Cast members didn’t believe the child had autism.
+Donna receives around 5-10 complaints a year from people who were turned down because the Disney Cast members didn’t believe the child had autism.

 If the autism is readily apparent, particularly if there are obvious verbal or communication issues, you may get your DAS more easily if you have your child speak to the Disney cast member.
 Have the child request the DAS.
 Most kids have enunciation issues or verbalizing issues and it will be obvious.
 If you get the child involved in the request process it can go much smoother.